 - Companies should have policies or guidelines for engaging responsibly with policy makers and regulators on the protection of biodiversity and ecosystems and be transparent about their position on evolving regulation relevant to their business. - Companies should disclose and regularly review memberships of trade associations, interest groups or other initiatives which perform advocacy on their behalf. - Companies should support the development of best practice to reduce adverse impacts on biodiversity and ecosystems.
-They should approach nature-related regulations and policy initiatives constructively, within their financial objective. - Companies should collaborate with stakeholders on the ground including NGOs, local communities, smallholder farmers, national and international institutions to reduce the direct or indirect effects of their operations on biodiversity and ecosystems and to realise related opportunities.
+They should approach nature-related regulations and policy initiatives constructively, within their financial objective. - Where relevant, companies should collaborate with stakeholders on the ground including NGOs, local communities, national and international institutions to reduce the direct or indirect effects of their operations on biodiversity and ecosystems and to realise related opportunities.
 Companies should respect the rights of indigenous people and local communities, including the right to free, prior and informed consent. - Companies should respect initiatives to preserve biodiversity and ecosystems, and exercise due care in protected areas and critical habitats.
 They should avoid disruptive operations in internationally recognised areas such as natural UNESCO World Heritage Sites, and have adequate oversight in place to secure the impact of operations in the vicinity of such areas.
 Companies should avoid contributing to reductions of any Critically Endangered or Endangered Species on the IUCN Red List of Threatened Species.

-Companies should support the development of best practice to reduce adverse impacts on biodiversity and ecosystems.
 See our website www.nbim.no for a full and updated list of our expectations on sustainability topics.
 We also regularly publish our perspectives on issues such as sustainability reporting and the UN Sustainable Development Goals.